kmayerb/tcrdist2/docs/Saving.rst

 Details
 #######

-Suppose you have done some work with a tcrdist2 objects and you want to save them for further use.
-Computation of pairwise distances can take a few minutes as the number of TCR clones increases.
+This section provides more details on methods for saving tcrdist2 objects for later use.
+For example, the computation of pairwise distances can take a 10 second on a small data set (1000 clones) but a few minutes on a larger one (10,000 clones).

-Individual elements of the TCRrep class can be saved to text files.
-See
+Individual elements, such as pairwise distance matrices, stored in the TCRrep class can be saved to text files.
+Most users will be familiar with writing DataFrames and arrays to text files, but for more info on DataFrames, see
 `pandas.DataFrame.to_csv <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html#pandas-dataframe-to-csv>`_
-for dataframes and, for
+and for numpy arrays, see: `numpy.savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_

-numpy arrays, see `numpy.savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_
+Rather than write each element to a separate file, an instance of the :py:class:`tcrdist.repertoire.TCRrep` class can be serialized in it entirety.

-However, a :py:class:`tcrdist.repertoire.TCRrep` class instance can be serialized in it entirety.
-The preferred method for saving a TCRrep instance is to serialize the crucial attributes to an HDF5 file
+The preferred method for saving a TCRrep instance is to save it's attributes to an HDF5 file.

 .. tip ::